tikv/tikv/USAGE.md

       - "tidb3"
 ```

-You can use `docker-compose port haproxy 4000` to get haproxy host port and use `mysql` to connect it.
+You can use `docker-compose port haproxy 4000` to get haproxy host port and use `mysql` to connect to it.